No Sex Please, It’s Christmas!

 So much so, that last September, one London based midwife, Mhairi Maharry took to Twitter to ask us all to think carefully about Christmas copulation.
 In a tweet that led some to apologise for Mummy going a lot further than kissing Santa Claus, she said: “How is it only the 5th of September.
 I can’t take 25 more days of this.
 If you know or love a midwife, PLEASE STOP SHAGGING AT CHRISTMAS.”

 Ooh-er!
-As mum to a September baby who was most definitely conceived on Christmas Eve when Daddy returned home after working away, I do feel a little responsible for the added stress.
+As mum to a September baby that was most definitely conceived on Christmas Eve when Daddy returned home after working away, I do feel a little responsible for the added stress.
 But of course, we’re just one set of parents among many, all with their own reasons and stories behind their beautiful September babies.
 We did a little digging and here are some of the reasons why we’re busier with baby making during December!

 Reasons behind the September birth surge